 Public Youth Programs

-This casual after hours program allows youth ages 10+ to experience MAKESHOP with friends and peers, and without parents or younger siblings.
+This casual after hours program allows youth to experience MAKESHOP with friends and peers, and without parents or younger siblings.
 A wide variety of activites are available at each monthly event, from chocolate moldmaking to laser cutting.
-Snacks are provided and participants are supervised by MAKESHOP Teaching Artists who guide and assist their exploration of the space and activities.
+Snacks are provided and participants are facilitated by MAKESHOP Teaching Artists who guide and assist their exploration of the space and activities.
 Check out the MAKESHOP blog for photos and upcoming dates, or join the 10+ mailing list to get information about older child workshops and other opportunities.